- WHO WE ARE AND HOW TO CONTACT US

 - transaction data, including details about payments to and from you and other details of products and services you have purchased from us;

-- technical data, including internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access this website and/or third party websites hosting our content;
+- technical data, including internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access this website and/or third party websites and platforms hosting our content;

 - profile data, including your username, your interests, preferences, feedback and/or survey responses;